BuildOnViction/docs/docs/developers/game_on_tomochain_part1.md

 For this tutorial, we will make a simple game dApp called “Tomo Lucky Box” using Cocos Creator.

 Gameplay: We have 3 boxes to choose.
-We need pay 1 TOMO for each time open one box, if you choose the lucky box you will get prize.
+We need to pay 1 TOMO each time we open one box, if you choose the lucky box you will get a prize.

-We recommended you have basic understanding:
+We recommend you have a basic understanding of:

 * JavaScript (Good [link](https://www.w3schools.com/js/?source=post_page---------------------------) to read)
 * Solidity & smart contract (Good [link](https://cryptozombies.io/?source=post_page---------------------------) to read)